microsoft/vcpkg/docs/maintainers/vcpkg_extract_source_archive.md

 1. No `.clean` suffix is added to the extracted folder
 2. The extracted folder is not deleted.
 If it exists, `vcpkg_extract_source_archive` does nothing.

+`<short-hash>` unambiguously identifies a particular set of archive and patch file contents.
+Any modifications to the contents of the working directory after calling this function should be applied unconditionally in order to avoid unexpected behavior in editable mode.

 ## Examples

 ```cmake